Give your attention to "People's Choice Award" for this team!!!

 We use EasySMS application, that is, specially arranged SMS application on mobile phones.
 Since most illiterates live in rural areas in which mobile phone coverage and ownership is growing rapidly, people there can use SMS in very cheap price or even for free.
 The application has mainly four features for those illiterate people.

-1. Allowing illiterate people to “read” all the SMSs they receive thanks to the available text-to-speech access on Windows Phone 7
+- Allowing illiterate people to “read” all the SMSs they receive thanks to the available text-to-speech access on Windows Phone 7

-2. Helping them to understand the meaning of each word of the SMSs they receive
+- Helping them to understand the meaning of each word of the SMSs they receive

-• By playing the message in “Karaoke” style
+- By playing the message in “Karaoke” style

-• By making each word of the message a playable button
+- By making each word of the message a playable button

-(The users can click on each word to hear it)
+(The users can click on each word to hear it) - Composing SMS in unique ways

-• By using icons with sound support
+- By using icons with sound support

 (and these icons are transformed into text messages

-• By using SMS re-composition from previous SMSs
+when sent to the recipient) - By using SMS re-composition from previous SMSs

 (That is, each word of previous message can be played

-4. Allowing them to be able to search and manage contacts visually through visual traits of avatars
+and re-used through simple drag and drop into new messages) - Allowing them to be able to search and manage contacts visually through visual traits of avatars

 Our inspiration started during one of our courses at EPFL (École Polytechnique Fédérale de Lausanne, the name of the institute where they are studying): "Personal interaction studio".
 We had to come up with an idea and create a prototype of a mobile application that could help illiterate people in their every-day life.
 We received interviews conducted in India by researchers from the EPFL’s Media and Design lab with farmers.
 The interviews revolved around the main problems they rural farmers are facing.
 We also watched lots of videos about the life in rural areas there.